Why Study Language Teaching & Learning?

 - How are classroom assessment and standardized tests used in the teaching and learning of languages?

-Language Teaching and Learning at UTM offers three programs:
+Language Teaching & Learning at UTM offers three programs:

 Courses in these programs serve a dual purpose: